 Open Competition

-Canadian jobs are open to competition to all regardless of colour, height, religious beliefs, sexual orientation, and marital status.
-Knowing someone helps because employers are comfortable with people whose background is known by someone they know and trust.
-Newly-arrived immigrants find the competition imbalanced because:
+Canadian jobs are open to all regardless of color, height, religious beliefs, sexual orientation, and marital status.
+However, knowing someone helps but is not a requirement.
+Newly-arrived immigrants may experience difficulties in job search because:

-1. they do not know anyone in the system
+1. they do not know how to apply for jobs

-2. they take time to learn the difference in culture and work ethics
+2. they need time to learn the difference in culture and work ethics

 3. they do not know what Canadian employers are looking for